-It is important to seek representation immediately after an accident, because if you wait, it restricts the amount of time your injury lawyer has to negotiate with the insurance agencies.
-If you wait until the very last minute to hire an attorney, they will immediately have to file a lawsuit that could have not even been needed if you had not waited.
+It is crucial to seek representation immediately after an accident, as waiting restricts the amount of time your injury lawyer has to negotiate with insurance agencies.
+If you wait until the last minute to hire an attorney, they may need to file a lawsuit that could have been avoided if you had not waited.
 If your lawyer has to file a suit, then there is a tremendous amount of work that needs to be done and the back-end fees will be much greater.

 The Personal Injury Claim Process

 In a formal personal injury claim, the injured party is known as a plaintiff, and is the one who seeks financial compensation from another party that the plaintiff claims is liable, is known as the defendant.
 In some cases, it will be the actual person who caused the accident to be labeled as the defendant, or it could be the liable parties insurance agency, or both.